MinnPost/object-sync-for-salesforce/readme.txt

 * 1.3.9 (2018-08-10)
 	* Bug fix: when Salesforce Key was selected on a fieldmap's field, it was incorrectly being ignored when saving a record's data in WordPress after a Salesforce pull.
 Thanks to WordPress user @ken-nguyen for reporting this.

+== Upgrade Notice ==
+= 1.4 =
+We have added a new method for scheduled actions, the Action Scheduler library from Prospress.
+When you upgrade, go to the Scheduling tab to save your settings.